 Chinoiseries derives from the French word chinois, meaning “Chinese”, or “after the Chinese taste”.

 To this day, more than 35 years later, I still wear this blouse and it stands the test of time when it comes to wearability and quality construction.
-To be fair, only minimal repairs have been made!
+To be fair, only minimal repairs have ever have to have been made!

 Appreciation is acceptable